The Messenger: The Story of Joan of Arc: Production

 Luc Besson was originally hired as executive producer for a film that was to be directed by Kathryn Bigelow.
 Bigelow had been developing ideas for a Joan of Arc film for nearly a decade.
 Her film was to be titled Company of Angels, with Jay Cocks hired to write the script.
 The film was to be made with Besson's assistance and financial backing.
 In July 1996, contracts between Bigelow and Besson were exchanged that gave Besson the right to be consulted on casting, in addition to his personal fee.
 According to Bigelow, eight weeks prior to filming, Besson realised that his then-wife, Milla Jovovich, was not going to be cast as Joan.
 He subsequently withdrew his support from the film, and, with it, the support of his financial backers.
 Bigelow threatened legal action for breach of contract and "stealing her research"; the matter was settled out of court.
 After Besson left, he began production of his own Joan of Arc project, The Messenger, with Jovovich given the lead role; the production of Company of Angels disbanded shortly thereafter.
 The Messenger was intended to follow the success Besson and Jovovich achieved with their previous collaboration, The Fifth Element.

 Filming took place in the Czech Republic.
 A stuntman died in an accident during the first weeks of filming.
 Besson was said to have become completely uncommunicative after the incident, appearing on set only to shout orders at people.

+Filming also took place in the Orne department, including in Sées, Gacé, Cisai-Saint-Aubin and La Trinité-des-Laitiers.
+The king's coronation was staged at Sées Cathedral, where a realistic medieval village was recreated on the parvis.
+Other scenes took place at the Château de Gacé.
+The Château de Beynac in the Dordogne was also used as a set.
+In November 1998, filming took place at the Palais des comtes de Poitou – ducs d'Aquitaine in Poitiers.